flint water emergency

 - Consider the difference between justice and charity.
 Charity is about donations (like water and money), but justice is about building relationships, hearing the voices from the community, and changing the systems that got us into this in the first place.
 Which leads us to...

 - Advocate.
 There are three demands that all the advocacy/activist groups here have agreed to put front and center.
 You can help by contacting elected officials and making whatever noise you can make.
 These are still vital, as none has been addressed.

 - We need Flint declared a federal disaster area.
 This will allow us to access a greater pool of resources than the current "emergency" designation.

 - Tell the governor to honor our democracy!
 While we have a mayor who is at the table in some ways, we are still governed by an emergency transitional receivership.
 Not good enough!
 The Emergency Manager law needs to be repealed, so that cities across Michigan can have their self-governance restored.

 - We need new infrastructure. and we need jobs.
-Tell leaders to hire and train local residents for these long-term projects.
+Agitate for a new WPA!
+Tell Congress to hire and train for these long-term projects.

 - Vote, and let your elected officials know that you're basing your ballot on a renewed commitment to the Common Good!